Zvicii/NoteBook/linux.md

 target_link_libraries(${TARGET_NAME} z A) # will fail
 ```

-# hide symbols using gcc
+# hide libraries symbols
-There is no point to use the following symbols in static libraries, just use them in excutables and sharead libraries.
+There is no point to hide symbols from static libraries, just use them on sharead libraries.
 ```cmake
 add_link_options("LINKER:--exclude-libs,ALL") # hide symbols from all static library set(CMAKE_CUDA_VISIBILITY_PRESET hidden)